pavel-macovschi/radio-beautifier/README.md

   is set to `0 0 4px rgba(0, 200, 0, 0.4)`

 - `transition` — Add css transition between checked/unchecked states.
 Default value is set to `all 0.4s`

+- `animation` — Add an animation that should contains `keyframes` and `options`.
+There is no default value for animation.
+If it's set transition effect will be disabled.
+  - 'keyframes' - An array of hash objects with different css properties for creating the whole animation.
+  - 'options' - Animation options hash `delay`, `duration`, `iterations`, `easing`, `direction`,

 - `selector` — If you want to use custom selector, set value to `.my-selector`.
 Default value is set to `.radio-beautify`